Thank you for your interest! Studio visits are available by appointment. Please feel free to Contact me.

 And, the “Essence of Being” series reflects deeply personal experiences in which photographed light and shadow are transformed creating mesmerizing organic, abstract shapes related to the realm of spirit.

 Each work of art (Limited Edition of 5) is based on a macro photograph that has been adjusted digitally using an iPad, Apple Pencil, and software applications.
 No paint is applied: colour is added using virtual paintbrushes to create dramatic impact.
 Works are printed with archival quality inks on metal panel, sized to suit your space.

-While teaching for over thirty years and working as a school principal in Toronto, I joined a number of week-long summer art classes at Haliburton School of the Arts and at Neilson Park Creative Art Centre in Etobicoke.
-Painting with dedicated professional artists piqued my desire to explore painting myself.
+Born in Toronto, Rosanne has been painting for over forty years.
+While teaching and working as a school principal, Rosanne joined art classes at Haliburton School of the Arts, Neilson Park Creative Art Centre in Etobicoke and the McMichael Gallery Canadian Art Collection.
+Painting with professional artists piqued her desire to explore painting.
 Instruction included: Non-Objective Painting, Painting from a Model, Contemporary Landscape Painting, and Open Studio.